FAQ

 How should Vital Oxide be stored?

 Store in original closed container in a cool, dry place away from heat and open flame.
 Do not allow product to become overheated in storage.
-Avoid prolonged storage temperature above 40°C or 90°F. This may cause increased degradation of the product, which will decrease product effectiveness.
+Avoid prolonged storage temperature above 40°C or 90°F. and away from direct sunlight.
+This may cause increased degradation of the product, which will decrease product effectiveness.

 Does Vital Oxide discolor fabrics?